jfirebaugh/konacha/README.md

 The `konacha:run` rake task will let you run your tests from the command line.

-To an individual spec, or specs, you can pass a comma seperated list of specs via the `SPEC` parameter
+To run individual specs, pass a comma seperated list of spec file names via the `SPEC` environment variable.

 ```
 $ rake konacha:run SPEC=foo_spec